AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 The init.js.jsp file is executed when the Client Context is loaded by the page.
 By this time, the Client Context javascript API is loaded and available to your script.

-1. Right-click the `/apps/myapp/contextstores/geoloc` node and click **Create -> Create File**.
+1. Right-click the /apps/myapp/contextstores/geoloc node and click Create &gt; Create File.
 Specify a Name of init.js.jsp and click OK.
 1. Add the following code to the top of the page and then click Save All.

    ```java